 - Your sample chapter attached to the email in .doc or .docx format with a written introduction.
 Google Doc links and PDFs will not be accepted.

 Five finalists will be selected from each application pool.
 If your submission is shortlisted, a blurb about your novel will be featured on our scholarship page.

 To be considered for the Spring semester scholarship, applications must be received by February 21, 2019.

-Next deadline will be September 21, 2018 for the Fall semester scholarship.
+September 21, 2019 is the deadline for the Fall semester scholarship.

 The scholarship must be applied to tuition and other education-related expenses.
 A wire transfer for $1,000 will be made payable to the recipient’s educational institution directly.